msh9/codinginthetrenches.com/content/post/2023-04-13-wither-low-code.md

 I see parallels between this and in language models that translate text descriptions of functionality into application code.

 Tools like CoPilot (and the to be generally available CoPilot X) are powerful aides that can write code, documentation, tests, and can even define infrastructure as code to execute said code.
-Many of these capabilities were previously for humans.
+Many of these capabilities were previously reserved for humans.
 For these capabilities though, a technical human being is still needed to define what the generative model is to produce, validate its output, and, most importantly, ensure the outputs of the model over time form a cohesive working application.
-Today's models do well to generate applications or functions in constrainted environments with specific well defined goals.
+Today's models do well to generate applications or functions in constrained environments with specific well defined goals.
 This is not very far from low code tools helping to quickly automation application integrations.
 Both are within constrained problem domains, do not solve for ground up novel functionality or new use cases, and ultimately both are productivity boosting tools that still need significant operator input to work well.

 Time for some assertions that will likely be found wrong at some point in the future,